pivotal-cf/docs-phd-ds/service_plans.md

                         </tr>
                     </thead>
                     <tbody>

                         <tr>
                             <td>Service Plan Name</td>
-                            <td> The name you want Pivotal CF users to see in the Pivotal CF CLI and Developer Console. </td>
+                            <td> The name you want PCF users to see in the CF CLI and Apps Manager. </td>
                         </tr>
                         <tr>
                             <td> Service Plan Feature Bullet 1 </td><td
-                                rowspan="4"> The details of the service plan you want Pivotal CF users to see.
-The values in these fields display to users in the Marketplace section of the Pivotal CF Developer Console  </td>
+                                rowspan="4"> The details of the service plan you want PCF users to see.
+The values in these fields display to users in the Marketplace section of the Apps Manager  </td>
                         </tr>
                         <tr>
                             <td>Service Plan Feature Bullet 2 </td>